 WELCOME TO BAREFOOT BEACH PRESERVE

 Collier County’s desirable coast reaches its zenith at Barefoot Beach Preserve, where numerous animal species reside and visitors are able to enjoy the ambience of the park’s natural surroundings.
 Barefoot Beach Preserve is 342 acres of natural land, one of the last undeveloped barrier islands on Florida’s southwest coast.
+(Across the pass lies the very nice Delnor-Wiggins State Park).

 LOCATED NORTH OF DOWNTOWN NAPLES